Making Dreams Reality

 Despite the age of this unique barn, built in 1945, original owners, Gerd & Anders Hedman realized that there is a special charm and classic structure that should be cherished.
 Being handy with a hammer, Anders sought to restore and preserve this historic barn.
 Doing much of the work themselves, Anders and Gerd opened the doors of Hedman Vineyards to the public in 2005.

-During your visit to the Peach Barn Cafe` please notice the unique Scandinavian touches throughout the building.
-From traditional kurbits (designs) painted on overhead beams to the enticing aromas of Swedish cuisine and a gift shop featuring one-of-a-kind, authentic items from Sweden, we are proud to display a bit of the original owners Swedish heritage right here in beautiful southern Illinois while looking forward to to building and creating our own legacy as the years pass.
+During your visit to the Peach Barn Winery please notice the unique Scandinavian touches throughout the building from the hand of the original owners.
+From traditional kurbits painted on overhead beams to the enticing aromas of homemade dishes from our kitchen to the nostalgic antiques, we are proud to display this vintage charmer right here in beautiful southern Illinois while building and creating our own legacy as the years pass.